top of page

 Look but don't touch

 In my church-going days, we were advised against impure thoughts under pain of mortal sin (i.e., eternal roasting in Hell) and, being a visually oriented guy, those thoughts always involved separating girls from their undergarments.
 Thinking was equivalent to sinning-in-the-mind, like what I'd accomplished with that cute little Mexican nun and subsequently recounted in confession the following Saturday.
-If I had been Muslim, or even Jewish, I could have blamed those salacious thoughts on women and girls and gotten away with a pass.
+If I had been Muslim, or even Jewish, I could have blamed those salacious thoughts on the inherent wickedness of women and girls and gotten away with a pass.
 No need to confess because, well, if you put food in front of a hungry man, then what's he supposed to do.
 Not look?
 Not eat?
 That's how gender apartheid works.

 Seventy percent of London's boroughs are Muslim dominated, validating the Islamist contention that the more a woman is covered, the more seductive she becomes.
 Image source: Finestre sull’ Arte.